-The Application were required to for a minimum of such number of Equity Shares that the Application Amount exceeds ₹2.00 lakhs and in multiples of 1600 Equity Shares thereafter.
+The Application must be for a minimum of such number of Equity Shares that the Application Amount exceeds ₹2.00 lakhs and in multiples of 1600 Equity Shares thereafter.
 An Application cannot be submitted for more than the Net Issue Size.
-However, the maximum Application by a QIB investor should not have exceeded the investment limits prescribed for them by applicable laws.
+However, the maximum Application by a QIB investor should not exceed the investment limits prescribed for them by applicable laws.
 Under existing SEBI Regulations, a QIB Bidder cannot withdraw its Application after the Issue Closing Date and is required to pay 100% QIB Margin upon submission of Application.

-Bidders were advised to ensure that any single Application from them does not exceed the investment limits or maximum number of Equity Shares that can be held by them under applicable law or regulation or as specified in the Red Herring Prospectus and this Prospectus.
+Bidders are advised to ensure that any single Application from them does not exceed the investment limits or maximum number of Equity Shares that can be held by them under applicable law or regulation or as specified in this Red Herring Prospectus.

-The above information were given for the benefit of the Bidders.
-The Company and the BRLM are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of the Prospectus and this Prospectus.
-Bidders were advised to make their independent investigations and ensure that the number of Equity Shares applied for do not exceed the applicable limits under laws or regulations.
+The above information is given for the benefit of the Bidders.
+The Company and the BRLM are not liable for any amendments or modification or changes in applicable laws or regulations, which may occur after the date of this Red Herring Prospectus.
+Bidders are advised to make their independent investigations and ensure that the number of Equity Shares applied for do not exceed the applicable limits under laws or regulations.